splunk/corona_virus/README.md

 This is a set of dashboards for analyzing the Corona Virus using Splunk.

-Repository Manager: Ryan O'Connor
-Contributors to this app: Miranda Luna, Ryan O'Connor, Caleb Dyck, Anthony Barbato, Giovanni Mola
+Contributors to this app: Ryan O'Connor, Miranda Luna, Caleb Dyck, Anthony Barbato, Giovanni Mola

 ## Installing the App